 - Discuss a wide range of human activities: social, economic, political, cultural, technological, religious and scientific, within the wider historical narrative.

 - Apply theory critically and examine history from different perspectives.

-- Conduct a debate among his/her peers about the legacy of relevant historical periods
+- Debate the legacy of relevant historical periods

-- Discuss the part played by past historical experience in the definition of heritage and identity in present day Ireland.
+- Understand the part played by past historical experience in the definition of heritage and identity in present day Ireland.

 Other Essential Information:

 Duration: 2hrs/week, 13 weeks

 Time: 7:00pm - 9:00pm / Tuesdays– Semester II

 Start date: January 2021 (Date to be advised)